Estates General of 1593: Candidates

 Among many elements of the ligue, attentions therefore turned to the prospect of an Estates General to select a new king.
 There were many candidates that recommended themselves to factions of the ligue. the lieutenant-general of the kingdom for the ligue the duke of Mayenne favoured himself for the role, while his nephew the young duke of Guise was popular among Parisian ligueurs (leaguers).
 Many ligueur nobles were entirely uninterested in who was king, happy with any candidate who would possess weak central authority that could not impede on their fiefdom building in the civil war-wracked provinces.

-A small radical faction of the ligue was open to the possibility of being ruled by a foreign prince, Felipe II of España or a relative of his being the top candidates.
-The Spanish were naturally keen on this arrangement, and pushed for the candidacy of Felipe's daughter with his wife Elisabeth de Valois, the Infanta.
+A small radical faction of the ligue was open to the possibility of being ruled by a foreign prince, Philip II of Spain or a relative of his being the top candidates.
+The Spanish were naturally keen on this arrangement, and pushed for the candidacy of Philip's daughter with his wife Elisabeth de Valois, the Infanta.

 The leading ligueur theorists argued that a king could only have the right to rule if they followed the correct laws and other prerequisites.
 Therefore, in the absence of such a candidate presently, it was the duty of the Estates and the Pope to solve the problem by electing a king.